National Asset Management Plan

 - Develop a pipeline for future capital investment

-The National Asset Management Plan will give a complete overview on the status of facilities across all DHBs.
+The NAMP will give a good overview on the status of facilities across all DHBs.
+The plan will be regularly updated.

-It will help DHBs to prioritise capital works, and it will provide a national perspective on issues like costs of building, maintaining, renewing or decommissioning facilities.
+It will help DHBs to prioritise capital works, and it will provide a national perspective on the issues they face,.

 It will also enable the Government to make more informed decisions and to better prioritise remediation work and plan for new facilities.